 All applicants are responsible for reading and complying with the Maine Bar Admission Rules (MBAR).
-The following questions and answers are provided your convenience.
+The following questions and answers are provided for your convenience.
 Questions are listed in order of the frequency with which they are asked.
 The index will help you find answers to questions according to specific topics.

 As of May 3, 2017, Maine no longer requires reciprocity with other states for Admission by Motion.
 For more information, see amended Maine Bar Admission Rule 11A, click here